|

 say they just don't know if that's the case.
 Tornadoes and the severe

-thunderstorms that spawn them are
+thunderstorms that spawn them are difficult to predict, they say.
+"It's

 hard to predict future tornado seasons when we don't understand